-Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 1.1 Build a sense of place and belonging empowerment of local satisfaction Sur (Engagement ar Community / Stakeholder Satisfaction Survey (Engagement and 1.1.2 Activate neighbourhood spaces to facilitate community gathering - Participation) 1.1.4 Continue to support and facilitate participation in the arts, community festivals and events
+Objectives What we need to achieve Strategies How we're going to do it Measures of Success How we will be judged 1.1 Build a sense of place and belonging 1.1.1 Facilitate engagement and empowerment of local communities Community / Stakeholder Satisfaction Survey (Engagement and 1.1.2 Activate neighbourhood spaces to facilitate community gathering Participation) 1.1.4 Continue to support and facilitate participation in the arts, community festivals and events have Ensure all community members the opportunity to be active, alise and be connected 1.2.1 Provide accessible facilities that support leisure, learning and recreation for people of all ages.
+Community / Stakeholder Satisfaction Survey (Activity and connectivity) 1.2.5 Support our volunteers and community groups to remain empowered, dynamic and inclusive.
+Volunteer Rate